AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 ## Using Asset Selector {#using-asset-selector}

-Once the Micro Frontend Asset Selector is set up and you are authenticated to use Asset Selector with your [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] application, you can select assets or perform various other operations to search for your assets within the repository.
+Once the Asset Selector is set up and you are authenticated to use Asset Selector with your [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] application, you can select assets or perform various other operations to search for your assets within the repository.

 ### Hide/Show panel